nico4mcs/doc/doc/ElectricUnits.md

 But what happens if you plug a 50Hz device into a 60Hz plug?

 If it is a DC device, it will convert the power, and it does not affect the function of the device.
-But if it is an AC device, it will run slightly faster.
-This doesn't have to do anything, but it can overheat and break.
+But if it is an AC device, it will run slightly faster and possibly even overheat and break.

 #### Net Time

 The net time is the time measured by the frequency of the AC power.
 E.g. ovens use it in the built-in clock.
 If the frequency is less than 50Hz, the net time is too slow.
 If it's more, the net time is too fast.
 The power distributors constantly try to keep the net time as close as possible to the actual time.

 ## Units

 In this chapter, the different units of electricity are explained.

 ### Charge - Q

 **Unit: C** - Coulomb

-One coulomb is equal to the amount of charge from $6,25\cdot 10^{18}$ elementary charges.
+One coulomb is equal to $6,25\cdot 10^{18}$ elementary charges.
 One elementary charge is equal to the charge of one proton or to the negative charge of one electron.

-### Potential Energy in classical mechanics - E
+### Potential Energy In Classical Mechanics - E

 **Unit: J** - Joule

 **Formulas:**